sjain1992/awesome-tech/docs/nw_performance.md

 - [blog.datapath.io: 4 Ways to Reduce Internet Latency](http://blog.datapath.io/4-ways-to-reduce-internet-latency)
 - [blog.performancevision.com: TTFB (TIME TO FIRST BYTE) - A METRIC TO USE WITH PRECAUTION](http://blog.performancevision.com/eng/cons/ttfb-time-to-first-byte-a-metric-to-use-with-precaution)
 - [netcraftsmen.com - NETWORK MONITORING: TOP PERFORMANCE ITEMS TO WATCH, PART 1](http://www.netcraftsmen.com/network-monitoring-top-performance-items-watch-part-1/) What’s eating your network?
 What is (quietly) killing performance?
 What performance items should you be watching, but probably are not?
+- [blog.performancevision.com: WHY IS RETENTION TIME CRITICAL TO PERFORMANCE TROUBLESHOOTING?](http://blog.performancevision.com/why-is-retention-time-critical-to-performance-troubleshooting) Capturing network traffic to get performance analytics is the first step for troubleshooting operations.
+The second step is to store the information you need and to make that data available over time.
+Depending on your environment, business context, organization and budget constraint, you may want to retain that data for a shorter or longer period.

 ## aaNPM tools
 - [APM vs aaNPM – Cutting Through the Marketing BS](https://blog.appdynamics.com/apm/apm-vs-aanpm-cutting-marketing-bs/)